joooKiwi/enumeration/README.md

 # Enumerable

 This project is made to have an implementation of `enum class` similar in each language.
-_Or at least give a similar behaviour_
+_Or at least give a similar behaviour_.

 ## Implementation by language